Daniel J. Frey

 Children in America are shot to death in their classrooms.

-Promises of pardons are given to the loyal tigers which stalk the streets of America who rend the hope of the people.
+Promises of pardons are given to the loyal tigers who stalk the streets of America, who rend the hope of the people.

 The Chosen One tells us he's loved better than Jesus.